Dgame/blog/content/tik-take-toe-in-rust-in-a-ddd-fashion/index.md

         fn display(&self, playground: &Playground) {
             for (index, field) in playground.get_fields().iter().enumerate() {
                 print!("{}", self.formatter.format(field));
-                if (index + 1) % 3 == 0 {
+                // One row has 3 fields, so after that we have to start in a new row if (index + 1) % 3 == 0 {
                     println!();
                 }